Components of GDP Explained

 Four Critical Drivers of America's Economy

-Almost 70 percent of what the United States produces is for consumer spending.
-In 2017, that was $11.89 trillion.
+Consumer spending contributes 70 percent of total United States production.
+In 2017, that was $12.6 trillion.
 Note that the figures reported are real GDP.
 It's the best way to compare different years.
 They are rounded to the nearest billion.
 The BEA sub-divides personal consumption expenditures into goods and services.

 Why does personal consumption make up such a large part of the U.S. economy?
 America is fortunate to have a large domestic population within an easily accessible geographic location.
 It's almost like a huge test market for new products.
 That advantage means that U.S. businesses have become excellent at knowing what consumers want.

 2. Business Investment

 The business investment includes purchases that companies make to produce consumer goods.
 But, not every purchase is counted.
 If a purchase only replaces an existing item, then it doesn't add to GDP and isn't counted.
 Purchases must go toward creating new consumer goods to be counted.

 In 2017, business investments were $3.197 trillion.
 That's 18 percent of U.S. GDP.
 It's double its recession low of $1.5 trillion in 2009.
 In 2014, it beat its 2006 peak of $2.3 trillion.
 The BEA divides business investment into two sub-components: Fixed Investment and Change in Private Inventory.

 Most of Fixed Investment is non-residential investment.
 That consists primarily of business equipment, such as software, capital goods, and manufacturing equipment.
 The BEA bases this component on shipment data from the monthly durable goods order report.
 It’s a good leading economic indicator.

 A small but important part of non-residential investment is commercial real estate construction.
 The BEA only counts the new construction that adds to total commercial inventory.
 Resales aren't included.
 The BEA adds them to GDP in the year they were built.